Rules of chess: History

-Between 1200 and 1600 several laws emerged that drastically altered the game.
+Between 1200 and 1600 several rules emerged that drastically altered the game.
 Checkmate became a requirement to win; a player could not win by capturing all of the opponent's pieces.
 Stalemate was added, although the outcome has changed several times (see History of the stalemate rule).
 Pawns gained the option of moving two squares on their first move, and the en passant rule was a natural consequence of that new option.
 The king and rook acquired the right to castle (see for different versions of the rule).

 Between 1475 and 1500, the queen and the bishop also acquired their current moves, which made them much stronger pieces.
 When all of these changes were accepted, the game was in essentially its modern form.

 The rules for promotion have changed several times.
 As stated above, originally the pawn could only be promoted to the queen, which at that time was a weak piece.
 When the queen acquired its current move and became the most powerful piece, the pawn could then be promoted to a queen or a rook, bishop, or knight.
 In the 18th century rules allowed only the promotion to a piece already captured, e.g. the rules published in 1749 by François-André Danican Philidor.
 In the 19th century, this restriction was lifted, which allowed for a player to have more than one queen, e.g. the 1828 rules by Jacob Sarratt.

 Two new rules concerning draws were introduced, each of which has changed through the years: